beyarkay/masters-thesis/src/07_postmatter.md

 model.

 \begin{figure}[!htb]
 \centering
-    \includegraphics[width=0.9\textwidth]{imgs/vvim_confusion_matrix.png}
+\includegraphics[width=0.9\textwidth]{src/imgs/vvim_confusion_matrix.png}
 \caption{The confusion matrix for the project done \emph{before} the author started their Honours degree.
 Note the difficulty the model has with distinguishing between characters \texttt{b} and \texttt{h}.
 This is because the sensors measured flex in the fingers, and their position made splaying motions difficult to detect.}
 \label{fig:vvim_confusion_matrix}
 \end{figure}

 This report presents similar root ideas, but with a completely different implementation and end goal.
-The sensors used for *Ergo* measure acceleration of the fingertips instead of the bend of the fingers as was used previously.
+The sensors used for _Ergo_ measure acceleration of the fingertips instead of the bend of the fingers as was used previously.
 The custom-designed circuity is completely different from that used prior to the author starting their Honours degree.
-The goal of *Ergo* is to allow the user to make arbitrary freehand gestures and have those be converted to keystrokes.
+The goal of _Ergo_ is to allow the user to make arbitrary freehand gestures and have those be converted to keystrokes.
 Whereas previous work interpreted the motions of the user's fingers as they type keystrokes.